lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Fetches the value of the source registers' header user data field and assigns it to the target register.
+Fetches the value of the source register's header user data field and assigns it to the target register.
 The source register must be a reference, an array, or a vector.